SANDEISON/Nuxt3VueTify3/README.md

-# NuxtVuetify3
+# Nuxt3Vuetify3
-Nuxt with Vuetify 3
+Nuxt3 with Vuetify 3